List of governments in Belgium

 This is a list of the Belgian federal, regional, and community governments.

 Federal government

-The Belgian Federal Government is the executive branch of the whole Kingdom of Belgium.
+The federal government of Belgium is the executive branch of Belgium.

 Flemish government

 The Flemish Government is the executive branch of both the Flemish Region and the Flemish Community.

 Government of the French Community

 The Government of the French Community is the executive branch of the French Community.

 Government of the German-speaking Community

 The Government of the German-speaking Community is the executive branch of the German-speaking Community.

 Walloon Government

 The Walloon Government is the executive branch of Wallonia.

 Government of the Brussels-Capital Region

 The Government of the Brussels-Capital Region is the executive branch of the Brussels-Capital Region.